-In situations where we are presented with so many options in front of us, it’s all too common where we ended up finding ourselves unable to make a choice, fearing that we will make the wrong one .
+In situations where we are presented with so many options in front of us, it’s all too common where we find ourselves unable to make a choice, fearing that we will make the wrong one.

-This “paralysis of analysis” is especially heightened when it comes to life’s biggest personal decisions such as deciding on our career path, choosing our life partner, and so forth.
+This “analysis paralysis” is especially heightened when it comes to life’s biggest personal decisions such as deciding on our career path, choosing our life partner, and so forth.

-On his insightful and thought provoking TED Talk “Paradox of Choice – Why More is Less“, a renowned Psychologist, Barry Schwartz, made a poignant case based on his research findings that having the freedom of choice often result in higher level of dissatisfaction rather than a greater sense of freedom and happiness one would logically expect from having more options.
+In his insightful and thought-provoking TED Talk “Paradox of Choice – Why More is Less“, a renowned Psychologist, Barry Schwartz, made a poignant case based on his research findings that having the freedom of choice often results in a higher level of dissatisfaction rather than a greater sense of freedom and happiness.

-Why is that you asked?
+Why is that you ask?
 Schwartz explained that when we are presented with a wealth of options, we have a tendency of developing an escalated expectation of perfection.

 In other words, we expect the choice we make to be flawless but since we all know that perfection doesn’t exist, with whatever choice we do decide to make, we are inevitably faced with regret and disappointment because they simply can not meet our incredibly high expectations.

 Fortunately for us, Schwartz elaborated in his book of the same title, that we are not hopelessly doomed to paralysis and dissatisfaction whenever we find ourselves with a plethora of choices.

 When faced with a variety of alternatives, one should base their important life decisions upon “focusing on what makes you happy, and do what gives meaning to your life.”

 He further suggests that we can learn to overcome the fear of making decisions and prevent ourselves from experiencing disappointments by not placing such high expectations on the outcome once a decision has been made.
 Schwartz even comes as far as cheekily suggesting that “Happiness comes from having low expectations…”